-Toronto Jazz Collective is a luxury music entertainment company offering first class live music for weddings & special events.
-Their diverse repertoire ranges from Motown & Jazz to Top 40's & Pop.
-Thanks to their award winning musicians & performers combined with an impeccable level of customer service, Toronto Jazz Collective will offer you a unique experience that cannot be matched in order to make your wedding a day to remember forever.
+Toronto Jazz Collective is a one of a kind music collective offering luxury live music entertainment for weddings & special events.
+Their diverse music repertoire ranges from 1960's to present day offering Jazz (their specialty!), Blues, Latin, Motown, Top 40's, Pop and Rock.
+Thanks to their award winning musicians & performers combined with their stellar customer service, Toronto Jazz Collective will offer you a unique experience that cannot be matched in order to make your wedding a special day to remember forever.

-At Toronto Jazz Collective, they offer full service wedding packages.
+At Toronto Jazz Collective, we offer full service wedding packages.
 The services offered include the following:

 Acapella, instrumental duo, string trio, brass quintet, instrumental trio, brass trio, soloist/vocalist,…View more